Present Your Research at RDD Europe 2025

 Darragh Murnane

-Pre-Actuation Microstructure Within DPI Blisters Revealed Through X-Ray Computed Tomography
+Pre-Actuation Microstructure Within Dry Powder Inhaler Blisters Revealed Through X-Ray Computed Tomography

 University of Hertfordshire